danieljoos/go-wasm-examples/README.md

 # go-wasm-examples
 Some small examples of using Go and WebAssembly

+The examples require at least *Go version 1.11beta*!

 # Usage

 The `server` directory contains a very small HTTP server implementation that simply hosts the files of the current working directory.